Home >> Pilars of Yoga >> Upanishads

 Prasna Upanishad (AV)

-Has six sections dealing with the six questions, or Prashna, put to a sage by his disciples: From where are all creatures born?; How many angels illumine a creature, and which is supreme?; What is the relationship between the soul and breath?; What is meant by sleep, waking and dreams?; What is the result of meditating on the Om?; and, What are the sixteen parts of Spirit?
+Prasna has six sections dealing with the six questions, or Prashna, put to a sage by his disciples: From where are all creatures born?; How many angels illuminate a creature, and which is supreme?; What is the relationship between the soul and breath?; What is meant by sleep, waking and dreams?; What is the result of meditating on the Om?; and, What are the sixteen parts of Spirit?
 This Upanishad attempts to answer these vital questions.

 Mandukya Upanishad (AV)